gwsystems/composite/doc/Xilinx_ZYNQ_ZC702_Bootup.md

   setenv cosboot "tftp 00100000 cos.img.bin && go 00100000"
   saveenv
   ```
-  From then on, just do: `run cosboot`
+  From then on, just do: `run cosboot` from the uboot prompt!